National Skills Competition 2015

-The competition is exclusive to Second Level schools in Ireland running the Leaving Cert. or one or more of the following programmes:
+The competition is exclusive to Second Level schools in Ireland running Transition Year or one of the Leaving Cert programmes (Established, Vocational or Applied).

-The competition is organised through the Coordinators/Teachers of these programmes or your Guidance Counselor, so to enter you must contact the appropriate person.
+The competition is organised through the Coordinators/Teachers of these programmes or your Guidance Counsellor, so to enter you must contact the appropriate person.

-We are giving away superb prizes for the top three entries in each of the three categories (TY, LCA and LCE/LCVP).
+We are giving away superb prizes for the top three entries in each of three categories: TY, Leaving Cert (Including LCA & LCVP) and Irish Language entries.
 In addition, the school of the winning student from each category will receive a cash prize for the relevant programme.

 What's the Competition?

 The competition is based on your experience on a work placement.
-When you do a work placement, you get a chance to see and meet the people who's work and efforts contribute to the success of a company or organisation.
-You get a chance to see what the work is like, and think about whether you might like to do something similar some day.
-Love it or hate it, you wil certainly know more after spending some time watching, helping out, or even contributing to the tasks and activities of these people.
+When you do a work placement, you get a chance to see and meet the people whose work and efforts contribute to the success of a company or organisation.
+You get a chance to see what the work is like, and think about whether you might like to do something similar someday.
+Love it or hate it, you will certainly know more after spending some time watching, helping out, or even contributing to the tasks and activities of these people.